 - Freedom feast in Amsterdam

-What will you be attending and celebrating on Liberation Day in the Netherlands this year?
+How will you be celebrating Liberation Day in the Netherlands this year?
 Let us know in the comments!